 1.)
 (Math + Science) < Reading/ELA

 Most policymakers will tell you that a budget asserts priorities; in schools, allocated time does the same.
-According to the survey -- and EdWeek has a great to-the-minute breakdown -- K-3 classrooms typically recieve 19 minutes of science instruction per day (as a note, most classrooms don't do science daily) and 54 minutes of math instruction, but 89 minutes of reading and language arts instruction.
+According to the survey -- and EdWeek has a great to-the-minute breakdown -- K-3 classrooms typically receive 19 minutes of science instruction per day (as a note, most classrooms don't do science daily) and 54 minutes of math instruction, but 89 minutes of reading and language arts instruction.
 There has been a statistically significant drop since 2000, which CTEq's own Vital Signs data also confirmed.
 In the upper grades, STEM makes some gains but doesn't quite catch reading.
 While ensuring that students learn to read before third grade is essential so children can make the switch from "learning to read" to "reading to learn," as many districts institute automatic retention policies at third grade, a shaky foundation in math and science in the early years will lead to trouble down the road, too.

 2.)
 Professional development needs a meaningful boost